Monday, December 23, 2024

 You have mobilized into the army.
 Why did you decide that you would be more useful as a soldier than as a volunteer?

 There are no “healthier” or “not healthier” categories.
 There is a duty.
-I am a person liable for military service, a reserve officer.
+I am a soldier, a reserve officer.
 I was mobilized.

 Have you received a summons?